aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/set-external-links-in-formulas/_index.md

 ---
 title: Set External Links in Formulas with JavaScript via C++
 linktitle: Set External Links in Formulas
 type: docs
 weight: 20
 url: /javascript-cpp/set-external-links-in-formulas/
 description: Learn how to set external links in formulas using Aspose.Cells for JavaScript via C++.
 keywords: Set external links in formulas JavaScript via C++, Include external files in formulas JavaScript via C++
 ---

 {{% alert color="primary" %}}

 Sometimes, it is necessary to include links to external files in formulas, for example, to evaluate a cell or range value against them.
-Aspose.Cells for JavaScript via C++ provides this feature and this document explains how to use it.
+Aspose.Cells for JavaScript via C++ provides this feature, and this document explains how to use it.

 {{% /alert %}}

 The sample code below shows how to include external files in formulas.

 ```html
 <!DOCTYPE html>